 The destructive nature of climate change puts rangelands on a dangerous path: water scarcity, invasive plant species, and soil erosion.
 With human wellbeing and wildlife populations on the line, our team takes collective action with local communities:

-- Supporting community members in filling 371 gullies, slowing soil erosion
+• Supporting community members in filling gullies to slow soil erosion

-- Collaborating with ministry, district, ward, and village grazing committee officials and involving local community members to restore 2,454 acres of rangeland
+• Collaborating with ministry, district, ward, and village grazing committee officials and involving local community members to restore rangeland

 Partners & Supporters